-Moving forward in 2018, the automobile market in Singapore will face a shift due to the car and motorcycle zero-growth policy with effect from February 2018.
-This is expected to introduce uncertainty in the passenger car market.
-We remain cautiously optimistic on the outlook of 2018 and will steadfastly stand by our guiding principle on leveraging on our strengths - our service, our brands and our talents to remain competitive in the marketplace.
-In addition, private car hire services are growing at an unprecedented rate in the Singapore transportation market, presenting new business opportunities and considerations for the Group.
-With the steady growth in demand for high-quality after-sales service, our Group is constantly looking for opportunities to expand our services and products, increase our customer base to continue to maintain our position as one of the leading automotive service providers.
+Moving forward in 2017, the overall economic environment in Singapore will continue to be challenging given the global tightening of financial conditions, volatility in capital flows, and potential stresses in the regional corporate sector.
+Whilst economic restructuring remains work-in-progress and the Singapore government continues to encourage enterprises to move towards raising productivity growth.
+We remain cautiously optimistic on the outlook of 2017 and will steadfastly stand by our guiding principle on leveraging on our strengths - our service, our brands and our talents to remain competitive in the marketplace.
+With the steady growth in demand for high-quality aftersales service, our Group is constantly looking for opportunities to expand our services and products, increase our customer base to continue to maintain our position as one of the leading automotive service providers.